awstomburge/hlc302-cdk/README.md

 *Next we are going to clone the repo and start our virtual environment*

-1. Clone the repo from github
+1. Clone the repo from GitHub (**Note: you will check out a specific branch a specified by your table instructor)
     ```
     git clone https://github.com/awstomburge/hlc302-cdk.git
+    cd hlc302-cdk
     git checkout -b <BranchNameGivenByInstructor>
     ```
 2. Create and activate a virtual environment for python
     ```
-    cd hlc302-cdk
     python -m venv hlc302
     source hlc302/bin/activate
     ```